audreyfng05/wordle/README.md

 # wordle
-COMP110 project where I recreated the NYT Wordle game
+I recreated the NYT Wordle game as a project for COMP110.